NipeH/Arduino_ESP32_Bluetooth-Scanner/README.md

    * PubSubClient
    * WiFi

-4. Open 'mqtt_esp32_projektille.ino' in the IDE and upload it to your ESP32.
+4. Open 'mqtt_esp32_projektille.ino' in the IDE and change your Wifi and broker topic details in the code.

+5. Upload the code to your ESP32.
-   You can open the serial monitor to see what is going on.
+   You can open the serial monitor to see what is going on when the code is loaded.

-### Node-Red / Node-Red-MQTT-SQLITE v 1.0.0
+### Node-Red

 1. Install Node-red: https://nodered.org/#get-started